juansv2k2/financial-time-series-analysis/README.md

 ## Author

-[Your Name]
+Juan S. Vassallo

 ## License

-This project is licensed under the MIT License.
+This project is for educational purposes only.